 Did You Know?

-Each year on average, 82 people are killed and 8,574 are injured due to driver fatigue.
+Every year on average, 87 people are killed and 7,111 people are injured as a result of driver fatigue.
 Accidents generally occur in midafternoon or at nighttime, due to our internal clock.

 Heavy vehicle drivers and fatigue